If you are a student please see here for guidance on applying for regulatory approvals.

 To conduct a research study in the NHS, which means either recruiting patients or staff through their role in the NHS, or using patient or staff data, or taking place on NHS premises, you will need to consult with the NHS organisation, which will need to confirm capability and capacity of the organisation to take part in the study.
 For research in primary care each GP practice you want to use as a research site or Participant Identification Centre (PIC) has to sign off to say they have capability and capacity.
 If your study is taking place in primary care in West Yorkshire you also need to liaise with us, the West Yorkshire R&D Team.
 We can advise practices on their side of the research process.
 We can also help you to identify sites.
 For other areas or for secondary or community care organisations please also see the R&D Forum to identify which NHS organisation will be able to offer you support.

 If you are accessing NHS sites or patient records to undertake the research, you will probably need to apply for a Research Passport in order to get a Letter of Access which assures the NHS sites that you are appropriately checked and qualified.
 To get the application form or to find out more see the IRAS guide or contact research@bradford.nhs.uk.
+If you already have a substantive NHS contract, this can be an easier process, but you still need to apply to the site(s) where you want to deliver the research.

 For further useful links please see below.